codingconcepts/blog-posts/posts/chaos-monkey.md

 I decided to bake [NATS](http://nats.io/) into my solution for the first cut.
 It's very simple, easy to configure and cluster and the [Go client](https://github.com/nats-io/go-nats) is brilliant.
 NATS is such a good fit for this type of project that I think I'll leave it as a baked-in messaging solution.
 Woot, now I can use the increasingly popular `"{{.ProjectName}}, an opinionated {{.ProjectType}}"` project headline ;)

-I'm using the [scatter-gather](http://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) pattern so the orchestrator can ask for agents which are responsible for a particular application:
+I'm using the [scatter-gather](http://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) pattern, which allows the orchestrator to publish a request for agent responses indirectly:

 **Orchestrator**:  "Who's responsible for managing "StatsRabbitMQ" services?"